kreimanlab/minimalmemory/README.md

 ### Data
 1 second videos clips from the a particular subjects own encoding phase and similar looking foil clips were used.
 The subject had the task to distinguish whether a clip belonged to his/her own experience or not.

+##### VIDEOS
+1 second video clips shown to subjects for EXPI and EXPII are in the folder ~/VIDEOS.
+The same of those videos are shown below.

 ![](FOIL.gif)
 ![](TARGET.gif)